 - Non-exempt employees are covered by FLSA regulations and must be given overtime pay for time worked over 40 hours per week.
 Employers are required to pay time and a half for overtime hours and most hourly-wage workers are considered to work non-exempt positions.

 - Exempt employees are not covered by FLSA overtime regulations, however, there are some exceptions.
-Typically, an employee is exempt it (1) they earn over a specified amount, (2) are salaried and (3) perform certain job functions.
+Typically, an employee is exempt if (1) they earn over a specified amount, (2) are salaried, and (3) perform certain job functions.